-Featuring more than 140 participants, and over 80 new commissions, the artists in the Sharjah Biennial 2025, who will present exquisite art pieces that align with the theme: to carry, have been revealed.
+Featuring more than 140 participants, and over 80 new commissions, the artists in the Sharjah Biennial 2025, who will present exquisite art pieces that align with the theme: to carry, has been revealed.
 This poignant theme invites us to ponder on the weight of our collective heritage, the burdens we bear, and the legacies we leave behind.

 The Sharjah Biennial is a prominent international contemporary art exhibition organized by the Sharjah Art Foundation in the UAE.
 It features artists from around the world, presenting works across various mediums, such as installations, performances, and films, addressing pressing global issues.
 Known for fostering cross-cultural dialogue, the Biennial often focuses on socio-political, environmental, and cultural themes.